cybertraining-dsc/su21-reu-366/project/index.md

 This paper would not have been possible without the exceptional support of Gregor von Laszewski, Carlos Theran, Yohn Jairo.
 Their constant guidance, enthusiasm, knowledge and encouragement have been a huge motivation to keep going and to complete this work.
-Thank you to my colleague, Jacques Fleicher, for always making himself available to help.
-Thank you to Byron Greene.
+Thank you to Jacques Fleicher, for always making himself available to answer questions.
+Finally, thank you to Byron Greene and the Florida A&M University for providing this great opportunity for undergraduate students to do research.

 ## 7. References